GeZhouyang/GeZhouyang.github.io/_pages/about.md

 interesting phenomena such as self-organization, enhanced diffusion, or even "superfluidic" rheologies.
 The main focus of my research is to understand how hydrodynamic interactions affect those behaviors.
-This is a rapidly developing area not only of fundamental physical interest, but also with practical implications in applications as diverse as directed drug delivery and biofuel production.
+This is a rapidly developing area not only of fundamental physical interest, but also with practical implications in applications as diverse as directed drug delivery and microrobot navigation.

 I develop and use advanced numerical solvers to simulate the dynamics of complex and active fluids.
 The programs I use are all open-source (see the Github page) and I am happy to help if you have any question.